-Candidates will receive pass/fail results and feedback within 10 business days from the CCMP PMO.
+Candidates who take the CCMP-F Form C will receive pass/fail results and feedback within 10 business days from the CCMP PMO.
 The CCMP PMO sends result letters only after all exams are graded and results compiled.
 This ensures all candidates from the same administration session receive results at roughly the same time.
 Results are registered in iCademy and passed to AGILE.